-THE RISE OF THE MAN-MIDWIFE
+THE RISE OF THE MAN-MIDWIFE class structure, politics and social implications

 In the 1500s medical education was controlled, in London at least, not by the universities, but by the guilds of Barbers, Surgeons, and Apothecaries.
 In the mid-17th century, English class structure began to change, which heavily influenced the structure of the medical industry, and after 1780 the rise of an industrial bourgeoisie was well on its way.
 (Frank, 1976)